-Ema Lozano: “There are hundreds of thousands of new voters registered to vote and they changed the congress and the senate in the last election.
-So we are extremely hopeful, not only for Elvira Arellano, but for the twelve million undocumented immigrants that live and work and pay taxes in the United States that they will be able to live with dignity.”
+Ema Lozano: “There are hundreds of thousands of new voters registered to vote, and they changed the Congress and the Senate in the last election.
+So we are extremely hopeful, not only for Elvira Arellano, but for the 12 million undocumented immigrants that live and work and pay taxes in the United States, that they will be able to live with dignity.”

-In media news, the English-language version of the Arabic satellite network Al-Jazeera launches today.
-Al-Jazeera Internernational is billed as the first global English-language news network based in the Middle East.
-The network has been shut down in many countries over its criticism of governments across the Middle East and has been bombed by the US in both Iraq and Afghanistan.
+In media news, the English-language version of the Arabic satellite network Al Jazeera launches today.
+Al Jazeera International is billed as the first global English-language news network based in the Middle East.
+The network has been shut down in many countries over its criticism of governments across the Middle East and has been bombed by the U.S. in both Iraq and Afghanistan.
 In London this week, British bureau chief Sue Phillips was asked to respond to accusations Al Jazeera has provided a platform for al-Qaeda.

-Al-Jazeera International will be available in more than eighty million homes.
+Al Jazeera International will be available in more than 80 million homes.
 But it won’t be easy to watch in the United States.
-No major cable or satellite system has agreed to offer it to US customers.
+No major cable or satellite system has agreed to offer it to U.S. customers.
 On Monday, the cable giant Comcast said it had broken off talks to air Al Jazeera International.

 Here in the United States, Democratic Senator Harry Reid was elected new Senate majority leader on Tuesday.
 In an interview with The Washington Post, Reid said one of Democrats’ first priorities will be to increase the U.S. military budget by $75 billion.